 Take Stock of Online AAMC MCAT Prep Materials

 When you gain access to the full suite of online AAMC MCAT Prep materials, you will find a series of online resources that fall into one of three categories: Practice Exams, Question Banks, and Section Banks.

 The AAMC currently provides four full-length Practice Exams.
 While all will simulate testing conditions, only three of the AAMC Practice Exams will provide you with an estimated score at the end: AAMC MCAT Practice Exams 1, 2, and 3.
 The unscored full-length exam is called the Official MCAT Sample Test.
 It’s important to remember that other than being scored versus unscored, all 4 practice exams are equally representative of the MCAT.

 The Section Banks and Question Packs are a little more complicated.
 The AAMC MCAT Section Bank includes three different section banks – one for each of the science sections (bio/biochemistry, chemistry/physics, and psychology/sociology).
 Each section includes roughly a dozen passages that are interspersed with discrete questions.
 If you’re thinking that this sounds just like a normal MCAT science section, but longer, you would be right!
-Unfortunately, there is not an AAMC CARS Section Bank (Blueprint MCAT students supplement their practice with the CARS practice passages available in the Blueprint MCAT Online Course), but there is a CARS Question Pack.
+Unfortunately, there is not an AAMC CARS Section Bank (Blueprint MCAT students supplement their practice with the CARS practice passages available in the Blueprint MCAT Self-Paced Course), but there is a CARS Question Pack.

 AAMC Question Packs